statespace-tech/toolfront/README.md

 **Multi-database**: Instead of being limited to a single database, ToolFront connects all your databases and APIs in one place.

-**Self-improving**: ToolFront learning API helps your AI agents get smarter and faster over time.
+**Self-improving**: ToolFront's CE/CL API monitors your AI agents and improves their performance over time

 **Local-first**: Cloud solutions compromise your data and rack up egress fees.
 ToolFront keeps everything local.

 </details>

 <details>
-<summary><strong>How does the learning API work?</strong></summary>
+<summary><strong>How does the CE/CL API work?</strong></summary>
 <br>

-The learning API uses [in-context learning](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html#in-context-learning-key-concept), a novel training-free learning framework pioneered by OpenAI.
-By augmenting your LLM's context query and request samples, your agents can reason by analogy over your databases and APIs to quickly arrive at the correct answer.
+The CE/CL API uses [in-context learning](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html#in-context-learning-key-concept), a novel training-free learning framework pioneered by OpenAI.
+By augmenting your LLM's context with relevant samples, your agents can reason by analogy over your databases and APIs to quickly arrive at the correct answer.

 </details>